ephemeralwaves/Cozy-Corner/README.md

 A tiny always-on-top pixel room with a little virtual self inside.
 Drag it around the desktop, watch it idle / sit / walk, and hide or quit from the tray or a right-click menu.

-It can also drive the YouTube player you already host at [thinkcolorful.org/ytplayer](https://thinkcolorful.org/ytplayer/): Cozy Corner opens that page in a hidden WebView and sends Play / Pause / Stop into `window.youtubePlayer`.
+It can also drive the YouTube player at [thinkcolorful.org/ytplayer](https://thinkcolorful.org/ytplayer/): Cozy Corner opens that page in a hidden WebView and sends Play / Pause / Stop into `window.youtubePlayer`.
 Paste a URL in the player window first, then control it from the overlay.

+## Download (Windows)

+Grab the latest installer from **[Releases](https://github.com/ephemeralwaves/Cozy-Corner/releases/latest)**.

+1. Download the `.exe` (NSIS setup, named like `Cozy Corner_0.1.0_x64-setup.exe`).
+2. Run it and finish the installer.
+3. Start **Cozy Corner** from the Start menu.
+Control it from the tray icon or a right-click on the room.

+Windows may warn that the app is unsigned.
+Choose **More info** → **Run anyway** if you trust the build.

+To publish a new build: run `npm run tauri build`, then on GitHub create a [new release](https://github.com/ephemeralwaves/Cozy-Corner/releases/new), attach the files under `src-tauri/target/release/bundle/nsis/`, and publish.

 ## Requirements